Professor-G/MicroLIA/README.md

 ```
 We’re interested only in the predicted class and the probability it’s microlensing, but by default the **predict** function will output the probability predictions for all classes.
 For more information please refer to the documentation available in the specific modules.

+# pyLIMA

+We find that in practice the algorithm flags << 1% of lightcurves as microlensing, with false-alerts being prominent when data quality is bad.
+This is difficult to circumnavigate as we can only train with what we expect the survey to detect, and as such simple anomalies in the photometry can yield unpredictable results.
+In practice, we strongly recommend fitting each microlensing candidate LIA detects with [pyLIMA](https://github.com/ebachelet/pyLIMA), an open-source program for modeling microlensing events.
+By restricting microlensing parameters to reasonable observables, this fitting algorithm acts as a great second filter in the search for these rare transient events.
+We’ve had great success by restricting our parameters to the following:

+* tE >= 1
+* uo < 2.0
+* Reduced Chi2 <= 10

+These are mere suggestions, and as pyLIMA provides more information than this, we suggest you explore a parameter space that best fits your needs.

 # Test Script

 To make sure that the algorithm is working, please run the following test scripts located in the **test** folder: